microsoft/hands-on-lab-serverless/docs/workshop.md

 ## Process the event (1 hour 30 min)

-You'll now build a Logic App workflow that will be trigger when a blob will be uploaded to the storage account created earlier.
+You'll now build a Logic App workflow that will be triggered when a blob is uploaded to the storage account created earlier.
 This section of the Lab will describe all the steps that the Logic App will take to address this scenario :

 ![logic-apps-hol-overview](assets/logic-app-hol-overview.png)

 ### Create the Logic App

 Azure Logic Apps is an integration platform as a service where you can create and run automated workflows with little to no code.
 The design of Logic Apps is mainly designer oriented, and a visual designer can be used to compose a workflow with prebuilt operations which can quickly build a workflow that integrates and manages your apps, data, services, and systems.
-While creating and testing a flow is way easier with the help of the designer, it still gives capabilities to export the resulting flow as a JSON `template` file to enable versioning, DevOps or separate environment requirements.
+While creating and testing a flow is way easier with the help of the designer, it still gives capabilities to export the resulting flow as a JSON `template` file to enable versioning, DevOps CI/CD or separate environment requirements.

-Logic Apps offer two main hosting plans which currently differ in functionalities: consumption (multi-tenant) and standard (single-tenant):
+Logic Apps offers two main hosting plans which currently differ in functionalities: consumption (multi-tenant) and standard (single-tenant):

 - `Standard` mode is a dedicated hosting environment (single-tenant) for which resource allocation (CPU/RAM) will be selected at the creation of the resource.
 This option will let you build different various workflows in the same resource (dedicated capacity) as long as it has enough resources allocated to execute them.
 This model is billed at a fixed hourly/monthly rate regardless of its actual usage.
 - `Consumption` is the serverless option for Logic Apps and will be the fastest way to start with Logic Apps workflow.
 This model will let you design one workflow per resource and will make sure necessary resources are available for any parallel executions.
 As a rule of thumb, a Logic Apps workflow in consumption will be billed based on the actual number of executions as well as the overall number of actions (aka building blocks) that compose it.